UniversalDependencies/docs/_pal/feat/Animacy.md

 Inanimate is used for words denoting everything but living beings such as _sang_ "stone" or _dānišn_ "knowledge".

 ### <a name='Nhum'>`Nhum`: Non-human
-Non-human is used for animals but not for plants.
+Non-human is used for animals but not for plants, e.g. *sag* "dog".

 <!-- Interlanguage links updated Út 30. června 2026, 10:58:42 CEST -->